juan1ennon/juan1ennon/README.md

 - 👋 Hi, I’m @juan1ennon
 - 👀 I’m interested in ...
 Lisztomania, Wanderlust, Cybersecurity and Neuronal Networks
 - 🌱 I’m currently learning ...
-GIT compilation and JS Coding
+JS Coding
 - 💞️ I’m looking to collaborate on ... a sexy nerdy team with interesting projects that may or may not be profitable yet rewarding
 - 📫 How to reach me ... juanmasalros@gmail.com